MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 1. Choose the version of Docker that is appropriate for the host operating system.

-    - For Windows 10/11, use [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) - (option to qualify for free SKU - license may be required).
+    - For Windows Desktop, use [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) - (option to qualify for free SKU - license may be required).
     - For Windows Server, use [Mirantis Container Runtime](https://docs.mirantis.com/mcr/23.0/overview.html) - (option to qualify for free SKU - license may be required).
     - An alternative is to use Docker Engine, which is open source and community-driven.
 For more information, see [Docker and Business Central](https://freddysblog.com/2021/10/30/docker-and-business-central/).

-2. For Windows 10/11, switch Docker to use Windows containers.
+2. For Windows Desktop, switch Docker to use Windows containers.
 By default Docker uses Linux containers.

     To switch to Windows containers, in the Taskbar, right-click the Docker icon ![Docker](media/docker-icon.png "Docker icon"), and then select **Switch to Windows Containers**.
 For more information, see [Switch between Windows and Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).